liesjacobs/WFE_practicals/practical1/understandinggradients.md

 ```

 **print(deficit) function gives you an overview of the content of the ImmageCollection 'deficit'.
-How many images are in the Immagecollection, why?**
+How many images (features) are in the Immagecollection, why?
+Does the npp variable have the same amount of images?**

+Indeed, we'll have to somehow summarize the information of the images in 'deficit' to obtain one image.
+Luckily, there is a [function](https://developers.google.com/earth-engine/images/Reduce_ImageCollection.png) that helps us.